Home » Symptoms » Cat Symptoms A-Z » Shallow, Rapid Breathing from the Abdomen

 Increased raising and lowering of the abdomen: Since the cat mainly uses the abdominal muscles to support breathing, a noticeable raising and lowering of the abdomen can be observed.

-A visit to the vet is essential if the cat shows signs of respiratory distress, such as rapid, shallow breathing, especially if it is accompanied by other symptoms such as cough, lethargy, or bluish mucous membranes.
+A visit to the veterinarian is essential if the cat shows signs of respiratory distress, such as rapid, shallow breathing, especially if it is accompanied by other symptoms such as cough, lethargy, or bluish mucous membranes.
 These signs may indicate serious health problems that require immediate veterinary examination.

 If the cat’s breathing is caused by pain and this cannot be relieved by simple measures, a veterinarian should also be consulted.
 Pain can be an indication of a serious underlying problem that needs to be treated.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 The pet owner should make sure that the cat is not excessively stressed or physically strained.
-This means that physical activities should be restricted until breathing is back to normal or a veterinarian has determined the cause of the breathing problems.
+This means that physical activities should be restricted until breathing is back to normal or a veterinarian has determined the cause of the respiratory problems.

 If pain or discomfort is suspected, it may be helpful to provide the cat with a comfortable lying surface that is well padded and close to the floor to minimize the risk of falls should the cat be weak.